sithmel/sistema/README.md

 ## Context events

 A context can be configured with event handlers that are executed when a dependency is executed with success or fail.
-Same for the shutdown.
+Same for the shutdown and reset.

 ```js
 const { CONTEXT_EVENTS } = require("sistema")